werk85/babel-plugin-angularjs-annotate/README.md

 * ✓ Actually pass those tests.
 * ✓ Pass tests in conjunction with the ES2015 preset. _(almost)_
 * ✓ Cleanup.
 Remove vestigial functionality from the upstream project.
-* Support a (very) limited set of ES6-friendly annotation patterns.
+* ✓ Support a limited set of ES6-friendly annotation patterns.
 * ✓ Publish to npm, make a release, etc.

 ### To run tests: